What Is An Emulator?

 Do You Need To Own The Game To Use An Emulator?

-From a purely technical perspective, no. An emulator simply is a piece of software which emulates hardware.
+From a purely technical perspective, no. An emulator simply is a piece of software that emulates hardware.
 There are many homebrew titles and public domain games that are freely available and often included with many emulators.

 If you intend to play games that were commercially available, it is suggested that you own the original.